 After lowering your expenses, you might find that you can also lower your fees enough to allow you to bring in more clients, while still maintaining the same profit margin you had previously.

 On the other hand, lowering your expenses might not be enough.
-You may need to change your pricing structure all together.
+You may need to change your pricing structure altogether.
 If you charge by the project, maybe switch to hourly, or vice-versa.

 There’s no magic formula to figure out what the correct pricing structure is for your services in particular, even though most of us wish there was.
 But, armed with this information, and little bit of homework, you’ll be able to find what works right for you!